jappavoo/s2i-odh-nb-example/README.md

 ## Building the Notebook

+The repo has dockerfile create with help of s2i, for ease of users.
 [Dockerfile](./Dockerfile) is present on the root directory.
 Tools like `podman` or `docker` can be used for building.
+ex: `podman build -t s2i-odh-nb-ex .`